Updated on June 19, 2017

-Here’s an alarming statistic: Around one in four nurses has been physically attacked at work in the last year.
-Patients often kick, scratch, and grab them; in rare cases even kill them.
-In fact, there are nearly as many violent injuries in the healthcare industry as there are in all other industries combined.
-Healthcare workers make up 9 percent of the workforce.
+Here’s an alarming statistic: In the past decade or so, there has been a 110 percent spike in the rate of violent incidents reported against health-care workers.
+In one informal survey, as many as one-in-four nurses suggested that they had been attacked at work between 2013 and 2014 alone.* Patients often kick, scratch, and grab them; in rare cases even kill them.
+In fact, there are nearly as many violent injuries in the health-care industry as there are in all other industries combined.
+Health-care workers make up 9 percent of the workforce.

 Patients with dementia or Alzheimer’s and patients on drugs were the most likely to hurt nurses, according to one research study published last year in the Journal of Emergency Nursing.
 The study surveyed more than 700 registered nurses at a private hospital system in Virginia, and 76 percent said they had experienced physical or verbal abuse from patients and visitors in the previous 12 months.
 About 30 percent said they had been physically assaulted.

-Working directly with patients in emotional and physical pain has always put healthcare workers at risk of violence.
-But in the past decade or so, there has been a 110 percent spike in the rate of violent incidents reported against healthcare workers.
+Working directly with patients in emotional and physical pain has always put health-care workers at risk of violence.
 The intensifying abuse has a lot to do with money: During the Great Recession, public and private hospitals began slashing budgets at the same time people were losing jobs—and their health insurance.
 That meant fewer nurses and security guards available to help when patients got out of control, and more people turning to hospitals instead of private practice for medical care since they couldn’t be turned away due to lack of insurance.
 States also cut billions of dollars in funding for preventative mental-health services, which likely had a significant effect on the frequency of violence against doctors and nurses.
 Psychiatric patients are increasingly seeking treatment in hospital emergency rooms, where staff are often unprepared to deal with violent outbursts.
 “This is creating volatile, unpredictable situations,” says Bonnie Castillo, a registered nurse and director of health and safety for National Nurses United, a labor group representing more than 160,000 nurses across the country.
-Her organization has been pushing states to pass laws to protect workers in the healthcare industry.
+Her organization has been pushing states to pass laws to protect workers in the health-care industry.

 There’s also a pervasive notion that dealing with unruly patients is just part of a nurse’s job.
 “We always feel discouraged from reporting it,” says Castillo.
 She said she was punished by a past employer for calling 9-1-1 after a patient attacked her.
 It’s not surprising then, that only 29 percent of the surveyed nurses who were physically attacked actually reported it to their supervisors.
 About 18 percent said they feared retaliation if they reported violence, and 20 percent said they didn’t report it because of the widespread perception that violence is a normal part of the job.
 A spokeswoman for the Inova Health System hospitals, where the nurses were surveyed, did not respond to a request to comment for this story, though it’s hardly a problem unique to one hospital.